No matter how many vehicles or people are involved, any traffic accident is frightening and disruptive.

-If you or a loved one needs an attorney after an accident involving a truck or bus, please contact the lawyers at Kline & Specter online or by calling (215) 772-1000.
-Our attorneys represent accident victims in Pennsylvania, Delaware, New Jersey and nationwide.
+When you need an attorney after a truck accident, please contact one of the lawyers at Kline & Specter online or by calling 215-772-1000 or 800-243-1100.
+Our attorneys represent truck accident victims in Pennsylvania, Delaware, New Jersey and nationwide.

 Big, Heavy and Menacing